JAlcocerT/JAlcocerT/content/blog/dev-web-astro.md

 ---
-title: "How to use ASTRO and make Stunning Websites"
+title: "How to use ASTRO [101] and make Stunning Websites"
 date: 2024-09-07
 draft: false
 tags: ["Dev"]
-summary: 'How to get started with Astro to create Webs.
+summary: 'How to get started with Astro as SSG to create Webs.
 NPM & Node Setup.'
 url: 'using-astro-as-website'
 ---